dynamic-kgqa/dynamicKGQA/src/baselines/README.md

 # Baselines

-This submodule contains the code and the subprojects of the baselines used in the DynamicKGQA project.
+This submodule contains the information and subprojects of the baselines used in the DynamicKGQA project.

 The following are the baselines used in the project:

+## Language Model (LM) Baselines

+The Large Language Models (LLMs) used to run the baselines were set up using AWS Bedrock.
+The instructions to set up AWS Bedrock are given in the [README](../../README.md) of the project.

+The following are the LLMs used in the project:

+## Knowledge Graph Question Answering (KGQA) Baselines

-## Think on Graph
+### Think on Graph (ToG)

 Think on Graph is a Knowledge-Graph Question Answering approach which treats the LLM as an agent to interactively explore related entities and relations on KGs and perform reasoning based on the retrieved knowledge.